Whenever you see this icon on an Audience1st screen, hovering over it will show context-specific help about that field, menu, or feature.

 - A patron’s view of their account is that it holds some number of vouchers.
 Some of these may be reserved, for example if they bought tickets to a particular performance.
 Some may be open, for example if they bought a subscription and want to reserve performance dates for specific shows.
 Of those that are reserved, you may choose to allow patrons to self-cancel or self-change their reservations, or not.

 During season setup, you specify one or more voucher types.
 Typically, a voucher type is either a specific kind of ticket at a specific price point (e.g. “Adult General Admission” at $35.00; “Press Comp” at $0.00), or one of several tickets included in a bundle (see below).

 A given voucher type is not automatically valid for a specific performance.
 A voucher redemption record is required to make that connection.
 In effect, a redemption record says: “This type of voucher [e.g. Adult General Admission] is valid for specific performance(s) of this production, possibly subject to sales cutoff dates and capacity restrictions.”

-When you create any kind of voucher type, whether a single ticket type or a bundle, you can indicate whether purchasing that voucher qualifies the buyer as a Subscriber.
-This is important because Audience1st allows many operations to distinguish between Subscribers and non-Subscribers.
-For example, when a new Voucher Type is created, you can specify whether it can be purchased by anyone or only by Subscribers.
-This makes it easy to offer premium tickets available only for Subscribers, or a general-admission ticket offered at a discount but only to Subscribers.
+When you create any category of voucher type, whether a single ticket or a bundle, you can indicate whether purchasing that voucher qualifies the buyer as a Subscriber.
+This is important because Audience1st allows many operations to distinguish between subscribers and non-subscribers.
+For example, when a new voucher type is created, you can specify whether it can be purchased by anyone or only by subscribers.
+This makes it easy to offer premium tickets available only for subscribers, or a general admission ticket offered at a discount but only to subscribers.

 Each user of the system has one of six privilege levels.
 A user of a higher level can do everything that a user of lower levels can do.
 The levels in order of increasing privilege are: